swarm-subnet/swarm/README.md

 **Validation loop**
 The validator:

-1. Replays the provided FlightPlan at fixed `sim_dt`.
+1. Replays the provided FlightPlan
-2. Tracks distance‑to‑goal, hover duration and integrated energy.
+2. Tracks distance‑to‑goal, hover duration and energy
-3. Scores the run and writes the weight to chain.
+3. Scores the run and writes the weight to chain

-All physics, rendering and PID controllers live in an isolated subprocess to guarantee determinism and sandboxing.
+All GUI lives in an isolated subprocess to guarantee determinism and sandboxing.

----

-## ⚙️ Subnet Mechanics

-### 🧑‍🏫 Validator

-- Generates unique MapTasks per
-- Replays plans head‑less, or with an optional GUI for debugging (`--gui`).
-- Assigns weights proportional to the final reward score.

-### ⛏️ Miner

-- Receives the MapTask and must output a FlightPlan before timeout.
-- Any strategy is allowed – classical control, RL, planning, imitation …
-- Must respect the `sim_dt` sampling time; extra points for finish < `horizon` and low energy.

-Reference Strategy: A trivial three‑way‑point PID controller is bundled in `swarm.core.flying_strategy`.
-It reaches the goal some percentage of the time.
-Be aware, the challenges will get harder!

 ---